Esri/arcgis-runtime-samples-android/java/statistical-query-group-and-sort/README.md

 5. To have the results grouped by fields, add the field names to the query parameters' `groupByFieldNames` collection.
 6. To have the results ordered by fields, create `OrderBy`s, specifying the field name and `SortOrder`.
 Pass these `OrderBy`s to the parameters' `orderByFields` collection.
 7. To execute the query, call `featureTable.queryStatisticsAsync(queryParameters)`.
-8. Get the `StatisticQueryResult`.
+8. Get the `StatisticsQueryResult`.
 From this, you can get an iterator of `StatisticRecord`s to loop through and display.

 ## About the data